 I’m giving a few ideas here.
 Many of them may seem weird or crazy.
 Still, you can try some of them.

-➤ Painting your ad creative on your car or make use of your real estate for brand promotion.
+➤ Painting your ad creative on your car or making use of your real estate for brand promotion.

 ➤ Displaying your business number or email on your real estate, including a car or shop shutter.

-➤ Special balloons, umbrellas with your brand identity.
+➤ Special balloons and umbrellas with your brand identity.

 5 Ps of the Low-Cost Marketing

-You must be aware of the term ‘Marketing Mix’ and ‘The 4Ps’ (Product, Price, Promotion & Place), which have been used worldwide by the marketing and branding agencies and web design companies.
+You must be aware of the term ‘Marketing Mix’ and ‘The 4Ps’ (Product, Price, Promotion, and Place), which have been used worldwide by marketing and branding agencies and web design companies.